Elliptic and triangular flow of (anti)deuterons in Pb-Pb collisions at $\sqrt{s_{\mathrm{NN}}}$ = 5.02 TeV: Results and discussion

 The deuterons \vtwo\ measured in the centrality intervals 10--20$\%$, 20--30$\%$, and 30--40$\%$ is compared in Fig.~\ref{fig:SMASHcomparison} with the predictions from a hybrid model based on relativistic viscous hydrodynamics, with fluctuating initial conditions generated by T$_\mathrm{R}$ENTo~\cite{Trento}, coupled to the hadronic afterburner SMASH~\cite{HydroSMASH}.
 The simulations are obtained by using the JETSCAPE 1.0 event generator~\cite{JETSCAPE}.
 The parameters of this model, including the shear and bulk viscosities, are tuned to the measurements of \pt spectra and azimuthal flow of pions, kaons, and protons obtained by ALICE in \PbPb collisions at \snn~=~2.76~TeV~\cite{SpectraIdentifiedHadrons276,FlowIdentifiedHadrons276} and by PHENIX and STAR in Au--Au collisions at \snn~=~200~GeV~\mbox{\cite{SpectraIdentifiedHadrons200GeVPHENIX,SpectraIdentifiedHadrons200GeVSTAR,FlowIdentifiedHadrons200GeV}}.
 The interactions of deuterons with other hadrons in the hadron gas phase are simulated using SMASH in which all known resonances and the experimentally known cross sections, most importantly $\pi$d $\rightarrow \pi$np and its inverse reaction, are included.

-In this model, the number of deuterons produced during the hadronic phase converges towards the same value predicted by the statistical hadronization model even if their number at the Cooper-Frye hypersurface is set to zero.
+In this model, the number of deuterons at the kinetic freezeout is independent from their primordial abundance at the Cooper-Frye hypersurface.
+It was found that even when their initial number is set to zero, the number of deuterons regenerated in the hadronic phase converges towards the equilibrium value, which is the same as that predicted by the statistical hadronization model.
 Considering that in this model only $\sim 1\%$ of the primordial deuterons survive the hadronic stage, the elliptic flow of deuterons observed after the kinetic freezeout is almost identical to that of the regenerated ones.
 For this reason, deuterons are not sampled at the Cooper-Frye hypersurface for these predictions.

 The model predictions are consistent with the measured \vtwo\ within the uncertainties in the centrality intervals 20--30\% and 30--40\% for 0.8$<$~\pt~$<$~4~\gmom, while the data are overestimated by up to 30\% in the centrality interval 10--20\% for ~\pt~$>$~2~\gmom.